 Ngarimu has strong Māori governance experience including leading the restructuring of the Ngāti Whātua Ōrākei Group into a modern post-settlement governance entity in 2012.

-Ngarimu is currently a director of Kāinga Ora, Ngāti Whātua Ōrākei Whai Rawa Ltd, a large property company responsible for the protection and growth of the tribe's commercial assets, Manaaki Whenua, co-chair of the Tamaki Makaurau Mana Whenua Forum, and trustee of the Blake Trust.
+Ngarimu is currently a director of Kāinga Ora, Ngāti Whātua Ōrākei Whai Rawa Ltd, a large property company responsible for the protection and growth of the tribe's commercial assets, Manaaki Whenua and co-chair of the Tamaki Makaurau Mana Whenua Forum.

-Ngarimu is a member of our People and Culture Committee and our Regulatory Committee.
+Ngarimu is a member of our People, Culture and Safety Committee and our Regulatory Committee.

 The board has four committees.